yongchun780/yongchun780/README.md

 ## About Me

 - 🌍 Based in Los Angeles, CA
-- 💼 Currently working at Art Sphere, Inc.
 - 🎓 Master of Science in Spatial Data Science from USC
+- 🧑‍🎓 Currently Persuing Master of Science in Computer Science
 - 💬 Ask me about Java, Python, React, Spring Boot, and more
 - 📫 How to reach me: yongchun@usc.edu
 - ⚡ Fun fact: I enjoy rock climbing and hiking and exploring new places in my free time